 Here’s how to use Gemini Photos to get rid of useless photos:

-- Give it a couple minutes to scan your photos.
+- Give it a couple of minutes to scan your photos.

 - Tap on Duplicates, Similar, or any other category you want to start with.